CoherentStructures/OceanTools.jl/docs/src/example.md

 ```

-Let's plot a heatmap of the longitudinal component of a tricubic interpolation of the velocity field.
+Plot a heatmap of the longitudinal component of a tricubic interpolation of the velocity field.
 ```julia
 using Plots
 xs = range(-20,stop=15,length=400)